ghcann/COVID-19GAN/README.md

 The following requirements are derived from StyleGAN2 requirements.
 For more information visit: https://github.com/NVlabs/stylegan2.

 Both Linux and Windows are supported.
 Linux is recommended for performance and compatibility reasons.
 64-bit Python 3.6 installation.
-We recommend Anaconda3 with numpy 1.14.3 or newer.
+Anaconda3 with numpy 1.14.3 or newer.
 TensorFlow 1.14 or 1.15 with GPU support.
 The code does not support TensorFlow 2.0.
 On Windows, you need to use TensorFlow 1.14 — TensorFlow 1.15 will not work.
 One or more high-end NVIDIA GPUs, NVIDIA drivers, CUDA 10.0 toolkit and cuDNN 7.5.
-To reproduce the results reported in the paper, you need an NVIDIA GPU with at least 16 GB of DRAM.
+To reproduce the results reported in the paper StyleGAN2, you need an NVIDIA GPU with at least 16 GB of DRAM.
-Docker users: use the provided Dockerfile to build an image with the required library dependencies.
+Docker users: use the provided StyleGAN2 Dockerfile to build an image with the required library dependencies.

 # Dataset

 # Contact
-George Cann, PhD researcher, Department of Space and Climate Physics (Mullard Space Science Laboratory), University College London.
+George Cann, Department of Space and Climate Physics (Mullard Space Science Laboratory), University College London.

 # Citation
 ```